Reinforcement Learning Based Power Control for Reliable Mission-Critical Wireless Transmission: Reinforcement Learning based Optimization

 \section{Reinforcement Learning based Optimization}

-In this section, we will introduce a reinforcement learning framework that can be utilized to derive policy $\pi_{\lambda}$ for an arbitrary given dual variable $\lambda$.
+In this section, we will instantiate the reinforcement learning framework that can be utilized to derive policy $\pi_{\lambda}$ for an arbitrary given dual variable $\lambda$.
 Then, the schemes for deriving the optimal variable $\lambda^*$ are proposed for model-based and model-free cases sequentially.
+The main novelty lies in the design of reward to establish the equivalence between maximizing the expected return in reinforcement learning and maximizing Lagrangian in optimization, design a low-complexity iterative algorithm for optimizing the Lagrange multiplier, and propose a fast converging backward Q learning algorithm to address the problem of sparse reward.